 Blueberry Banana Bread is a moist quick bread that is easy to make.
-Fresh blueberries are a wonderful addition and go nicely with the banana.
+Juicy blueberries are a wonderful addition to this classic banana bread recipe and complement the banana.

-This recipe is a great way to use over ripe bananas.
+This blueberry banana bread recipe is a great way to use overripe bananas.
 The riper they are, the moister and more flavorful the bread will be.
-When the bananas are turning black they are the very best.
+Ugly brown bananas are the very best.
 Don’t be concerned if they are caramel color when you peel them and kind of mushy.
-This is what you want because these are going to make a moist and sweet banana bread.
-Trust me.
+This is what you want because they are going to make a moist bread with intense banana flavor.

 Blueberry Banana BreadPrint This